pr-curtis/pr-curtis.github.io/events/AASDD2022.md

     May 2, 2022<br>
     <a href="https://www.asianstudies.org/jobs-professional-resources/aas-digital-dialogues/activists-and-advocacy-beyond-academia/">AAS page</a>
     <p></p>
-    The third webinar in our Academics Online series, this event will feature activists who work in public domains in connection with sensitive topics in East and South Asia.
-Whereas our first event, <em><a href="https://www.asianstudies.org/jobs-professional-resources/aas-digital-dialogues/academics-online-digital-harassment-across-asias/">Digital Harassment Across Asias</a></em>, focused on scholars sharing their knowledge and experiences with digital extremism from academic perspectives and our second event, <em><a href="https://www.asianstudies.org/jobs-professional-resources/aas-digital-dialogues/academics-online-best-practices-for-social-media-safety/">Best Practices for Social Media Safety</a></em>, provided practical advice on managing one’s online experiences as a public-facing educator and researcher, this webinar will center the experiences of activists.
-Sharing information on how activists have encountered attacks on their work and persons in digital and analog spaces in relation to venues such as non-profits, government organizations, or other capacities, the speakers will educate scholars and listeners on how they can operate in solidarity with activists and grow our global networks of collaboration.
+    The third webinar in our Academics Online series, this event featured activists who work in public domains in connection with sensitive topics in East and South Asia.
+Whereas our first event, <em><a href="https://www.asianstudies.org/jobs-professional-resources/aas-digital-dialogues/academics-online-digital-harassment-across-asias/">Digital Harassment Across Asias</a></em>, focused on scholars sharing their knowledge and experiences with digital extremism from academic perspectives and our second event, <em><a href="https://www.asianstudies.org/jobs-professional-resources/aas-digital-dialogues/academics-online-best-practices-for-social-media-safety/">Best Practices for Social Media Safety</a></em>, provided practical advice on managing one’s online experiences as a public-facing educator and researcher, this webinar centered the experiences of activists.
+Sharing information on how activists have encountered attacks on their work and persons in digital and analog spaces in relation to venues such as non-profits, government organizations, or other capacities, the speakers educated scholars and listeners on how they can operate in solidarity with activists and grow our global networks of collaboration.
     </div>
   <div class="rightDiv5545">
         <div style>